Task

 VariableDurationTask class

 A VariableDurationTask represents a task for which the duration is not known.
-The the solver is expected to find a duration that satisfies the constraints (the duration may depend on the number of resources assigned to the task).
+The solver is expected to find a duration that satisfies the constraints (the duration may depend on the number of resources assigned to the task).
 You can bound the duration by using max_duration and/or min_duration parameters.

 # 48h max to get done